drui9/turmoid/README.md

 ```

 # Note
 This project is in early development stage.
-Contributions and donation requests are welcome!
+Contributions and donations are welcome!